For more details see the Product Parts Finder for Magento 2 extension page.

 Let's consider three options for a filter: car make, car model and wheel diameter.
 Thus let's create a Finder with 3 dropdowns.
 You can do it in Products > Product Finder > Add New Item

 Custom Destination URL - Set a page to which the Finder redirects after hitting the Find button

 Hit Save and Continue Edit to proceed.

 You can create records in the Finder manually, but it may not be the best solution when you want to import hundreds or thousands of records.
 In this case, CSV import will perfectly work.
-Below you can see an example CSV file with the data containing all the variations for Make, Model and Diameter and bind these variations to products in my Magento Catalog.
+Below you can see an example CSV file with the data containing all the variations for Make, Model and Diameter and assign these variations to products in Magento Catalog.

 Open the Import tab, drag and drop the CSV file and hit Import.
-After the import is done hit the Save and Continue Edit button.
+After the import is done, hit the Save and Continue Edit button.

 And that is all, now we have functioning Finder filter in our category.

 You can import records to the finder with CSV files.